Allium/WithoutHeadOrFoot/_posts/2016-04-19-Skirts-and-Trousers.md

 	</figcaption>
 </figure></div>

 When the thoughts expressed in the last section are seen in the context of developments over the last decades, they lead us to some interesting conclusions about the future of cultural perceptions and social policy.
-The various movements for women's rights and representation has been enormously successful in liberating them from their traditional roles (at least in some parts of the world).
-These gains, though hard-won and incomplete, have made it possible and moreover commendable for women to enter the professional world.
+The various movements for women's rights and representation have been enormously successful in liberating them from their traditional roles (at least in some parts of the world).
+These gains, though hard-won and incomplete, have made it possible (and moreover commendable) for women to enter the professional world.

 Has the same transformation of expectations happened to men?
 Have men received sustained encouragement to enter the domestic / caregiving sphere?
-Undeniably yes -- just look at the social democracies of Scandinavia.
-But few would argue that these efforts have (rightly) been small compared to the programme for women.
+Undeniably yes -- just consider the social democracies of Scandinavia.
+But few would contest that these efforts have been small compared to the programme for women.
 It is no accident that we see professional roles as *better*, as *more useful*, and as conferring more *social capital* than domestic roles; and as such the dialogue of women's liberation has focussed on the *promotion* of women out of their domestic drudgery, into positions of power and influence formerly restricted to men.

 The vilification of domesticity has turned out to be a double-edged sword because it makes the path to betterment a one-way street.
 While women "ascend" to the professional sphere, men have no alternative but cling on to the status quo.
 From their perspective, their sole historical role of earning/providing is under attack by women who have the freedom of two options.
 (By the way, the title of this post, "Skirts and Trousers", alludes to the fact that women routinely wear both, whereas for a man to wear a skirt is an exceptional circumstance.)
 And it is no stretch to imagine that this increasing pressure at the "top" will result in a culture of resentment and competition in which men start with the upper hand.
 Inevitably this contributes to the toxic mess of misogyny which is all too common in the professional world and society at large.